-After the 15 days, they will let you know if an additional evaluation needs to occur.
+After 15 days, they will inform you if an additional evaluation needs to occur.
 The school then has 60 calendar days and possibly an additional 30.
-At the end of that, that’s 90 calendar days, the school will then have to decide with their team to decide if your child is eligible for an IEP or special education.
+At the end of that, that’s 90 calendar days.
+The school will then have to decide with their team if your child is eligible for an IEP or special education.

 How Do I Get an IEP For My Child in Arizona?

 As a parent or guardian, you can request an IEP evaluation for your child if you think they might need special education services.
 You can make this request to the school district in which your child attends school.
 The school district must evaluate whether your child is eligible for special education services.

 If the school district determines that your child is eligible for special education services, they will develop an IEP for your child.
 The IEP is a document that outlines the special education services that your child will receive.

 What are the Components of an IEP in Arizona?

 What are the components of an IEP in Arizona?
 First, an IEP stands for an Individualized Education Plan.